RackHD/docs/docs/rackhd/workflow_progress_notification.rst

 Before a workflow's completion workflow level progress is based on tasks counting.
 It is measured by completed tasks count (which will be assigned to `value`) against total tasks count (which will be assigned to `maximum`) for the workflow.

-Percentage will be set to 100% and `value` equal `maximum` at workflow's completion.
+Percentage will be set to 100% and `value` be set to `maximum` at workflow's completion.
 After completion workflow level progress will not be updated even though some tasks may still be running.

 Task level progress measurement
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^